analogdevicesinc/testbenches/docs/user_guide/coding_guidelines.rst

 **H5**

 VIP agents, drivers, monitors and sequencers should not be parameterizable.
-These classes should read parameter values from the interface class, which ha direct access to the interface parameters.
+These classes should read parameter values from the interface class, which has direct access to the interface parameters if needed.

 **H6**